Finite entropy translating solitons in slabs: Introduction

 \end{Theorem}

+In the course of proving Theorem \ref{lambda-formula}, we establish that the translated surfaces $\Sigma + t \mathbf{e}_3$ admit subsequential limits as $t_k \to \pm\infty$, see Proposition \ref{weakly-infinity-limit} below.
+These limits are as follows:\begin{enumerate}[a)] \item As $t_k \to -\infty$, the limits consist of $\lambda(\Sigma)$ vertical planes parallel to the boundary of the slab. \item As $t_k \to +\infty$, the limits consist of a collection of $\frac{1}{2}\omega_P(\Sigma)$ vertical planes, also parallel to the boundary of the slab. \end{enumerate} In both cases, the planes could appear with multiplicity, see Corollary \ref{components-estimate} below.
+In the forthcoming work \cite{GMM25}, the authors demonstrate (among other results) that the limits in a) and b) are not merely subsequential, but that in fact this convergence happens as true smooth limits, independently of the chosen subsequences.
+That is, as $t \to \pm \infty$, the translated surfaces $\Sigma + t \mathbf{e}_3$ converge smoothly in compact subset of $\R^3$ to the respective collections of vertical planes, with multiplicity.

-Recently, F. Chini \cite{Chini-thesis}, \cite{Chini} proved that if $\Sigma^2\subseteq\mathbb{R}^3$ is a complete, embedded translator which is simply connected, contained in a slab and $\lambda(\Sigma)<3$, then $\Sigma$ is mean convex.
-In particular, by the classification in \cite{HIMW} (see Theorem \ref{Classification} below), $\Sigma$ is either a vertical plane, a $\Delta$-wing or a tilted grim reaper.
+F. Chini \cite{Chi19}, \cite{Chi20} proved that if $\Sigma^2\subseteq\mathbb{R}^3$ is a complete, embedded translator which is simply connected, contained in a slab and $\lambda(\Sigma)<3$, then $\Sigma$ is mean convex.
+In particular, by the classification in \cite{HIMW19} (see Theorem \ref{Classification} below), $\Sigma$ is either a vertical plane, a $\Delta$-wing or a tilted grim reaper.
+As a first demonstration of the techniques of the present paper, in Section \ref{l<3} we give a new proof of Chini's theorem within our framework.

-The main result of this paper consists in extending the previous classification results to the case $\lambda(\Sigma)<4$, as follows. \begin{Theorem} Let $\Sigma^2\subseteq\mathbb{R}^3$ be a simply connected complete embedded translator of finite width and $\lambda(\Sigma) \in [3,4).$ Then $\Sigma$ is one of the pitchfork translators constructed by Hoffman, Mart\'i{}n and White \cite{HMW-1} (see Fig. \ref{fig:pitchfork}.) \end{Theorem}
+The main result of this paper consists in extending the previous classification results to the case $\lambda(\Sigma)<4$ under additional hypotheses, as follows: \begin{Theorem} Let $\Sigma^2\subseteq\mathbb{R}^3$ be a simply connected complete embedded translator of finite width and $\lambda(\Sigma)=3.$ Assume that $\Sigma$ contains a vertical line.
+Then $\Sigma$ is one of the pitchfork translators constructed by Hoffman, Mart\'i{}n and White \cite{HMW22-1} (see Fig. \ref{fig:pitchfork}). \end{Theorem}

-Owing to \cite{KS} (see \cite{IR} as well), this also classifies all stable, w.r.t the ambient metric in \eqref{g-Ilmanen}, translators of finite width and low entropy:
+Owing to \cite{KS19} (see \cite{IR19} as well), this also classifies all stable, w.r.t the ambient metric in \eqref{g-Ilmanen}, translators of finite width and low entropy, under additional mild assumptions:

-\begin{Corollary} The only complete embedded and stable translators of finite width and $\lambda(\Sigma) \in [3,4)$ are the pitchforks. \end{Corollary}
+\begin{Corollary} The pitchforks are the unique complete embedded and stable translators of finite width and $\lambda(\Sigma)=3$ which contain a vertical line. \end{Corollary}

 Another interesting related type of translators that we are going to study in this paper is the class of graphs in general direction contained in slabs, which we will soon show is in fact a subclass of the more general translating solitons which we will be considering, namely having also finite entropy and, being simply connected, representing a special case of finite genus.
 The examples from this class also play an important role in motivating the more general theorems which we will be proving.